-The Event is open to institutions of higher education (participants).
+The Event is open to registered participants that are affiliated with an educational institution.
 Registration and Fees will occur as described below.

-- 3.1.A Registration Initial Registration Package: Each team wishing to participate in the Event must submit a registration package consisting of a (1) Team Entry Form, (2) Team Participation Form (see Reg.
-3.2.A.5 for submission deadline for this item), (2) Proof of Insurance, (3) Preliminary Vehicle Design Report (as described in Section 3.3), and (4) the initial entry fee, US\$1000.
+3.1.A Registration - Initial Registration Package: Each team wishing to participate in the Event must submit a registration package consisting of a (1) Team Entry Form, (2) Team Participation Form, (3) Proof of Insurance, (4) Preliminary Vehicle Design Report (as described in Section 3.3), and (5) the initial entry fee, US\$1000.
 This portion of the entry fee is non-refundable.
-No team will be considered registered until the full registration package is received by ASC Headquarters. - 3.1.B Registration Track Registration Package: Each team participating in the Event must submit a track registration package consisting of a (1) Vehicle Design Report (as described in Section 3.4) and (2) the track fee, US\$3000.
+No team will be considered registered until the full registration package is received by ASC Headquarters.

+3.1.B Registration - Track Registration Package: Each team participating in the Event must submit a track registration package consisting of a (1) Vehicle Design Report (as described in Section 3.4) and (2) the track fee, US\$3000.
 This registration package is required for all teams planning to compete in Formula Sun Grand Prix (FSGP).
 All teams wishing to participate in ASC must also participate in FSGP as the qualifier.
-This portion of the entry fee is also non-refundable. - 3.1.C Registration Road Registration & Fee: Teams planning to compete in the ASC must also pay a road fee of US\$3000.
+This portion of the entry fee is also non-refundable.

+3.1.C Registration - Road Registration & Fee: Teams planning to compete in the ASC must also pay a road fee of US\$3000.
 Teams desiring to only participate in FSGP do not need to pay this fee.
 This fee is partially refundable if a team withdrawals from the Event.
 US\$2000 will be refunded if written notification is submitted to and confirmed by ASC Headquarters no later than the date listed in Reg.
-3.2.A.4.
-No refunds will be made after that date. - 3.1.D Grants: Teams with demonstrated financial need, and technical potential, may apply for a grant from the event organizers to cover all or part of the entry fees.
-Grants are limited to the Road Registration Fee portion only.
+3.2.A.3.
+No refunds will be made after that date.

+3.1.D Grants: Teams with demonstrated financial need, and technical potential, may apply for a grant from the event organizers to cover all or part of the entry fees.
 Teams will be required to submit a proposal outlining their request and reasoning for requesting a Grant.
 The form of proposal will be provided to the team upon request.
-Award of a Grant is at the discretion of the Organizers. - 3.1.E Donations: Teams that withdrawal after making payment will have funds considered as donations to the Innovators Educational Foundation in consideration that no services or goods are provided for said funds.
+Award of a Grant is at the discretion of the Organizers.

+3.1.E Donations: Teams that withdrawal after making payment will have funds considered as donations to the Innovators Educational Foundation in consideration that no services or goods are provided for said funds.